Alternate Rogue: Expanded

 Updated Dungeon Delver Feat

 You are as skilled as one can be at exploring dungeons and disarming deadly traps.
-You gain the benefits listed below:
+You gain the benefits below:

 Alternate Poisoner